Southwest finds cracks on two Boeing 737 NG airplanes during inspections

-WASHINGTON (Reuters) - Southwest Airlines Co (LUV.N) said Wednesday it found cracks on two Boeing (BA.N) 737 NG airplanes and removed them from service after U.S. regulators last week ordered urgent inspections.
+WASHINGTON, Oct 9 (Reuters) - Southwest Airlines Co said Wednesday it found cracks on two Boeing 737 NG airplanes and removed them from service after U.S. regulators last week ordered urgent inspections.

 The U.S. Federal Aviation Administration last week told aircraft operators to inspect 165 Boeing 737 NG airliners for structural cracks within seven days after the issue was found on a small number of planes.